SolitarySolomon/Project_1/README.md

 - Update the _hosts_ file to include the machine you wish to run the elk playbook on, and place the machine under elk group.
 - Run the playbook, and navigate to http://(your Elk servers public IP)/app/kibana#/home to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it? elk-install.yml, playbooks folder
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-Hosts.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-You specify which group you want the playbook to install on.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://(your Elk servers public IP)/app/kibana#/home
+ elk-install.yml is your playbook file and should be placed into where you will be keeping your playbooks you will need to update your Hosts file to make ansible run the playback on the machine of your choice. you must edit the playbook file to specify which group you want the playbook to install on. navigate to http://(your Elk servers public IP)/app/kibana#/home to check and see if your installation has worked!

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._